evanbell123/OptimalBinarySearchTrees/README.md

 # OptimalBinarySearchTrees
-Generate up to five optimal binary search trees (OBST) of identical optimal cost, as well as the second best tree.
-For each binary search tree, give the best, worst and average case for a FIND-operation, as well as the level-order traversal for this binary tree, but only for the top 3 levels.
+Given a list of frequencies, generate a binary search search tree such that the average cost for a FIND operation is optimal.
+Give the worst case, best case, average case and standard deviation for a FIND operation on the generated tree.